-- The M.B.A., with an emphasis in general business or project management, - The M.Ed. in counseling & human development, - The M.S. in technology management, and - The Ph.D. in counselor education & supervision.
+- The M.B.A., with an emphasis in general business or project management, - The M.Ed. in counseling & human development, - The M.S. in technology management, - The D.N.P. in executive leadership, and - The Ph.D. in counselor education & supervision.